Is Image-to-Image Translation the Panacea for Multimodal Image Registration? A Comparative Study: Results

 \subsection{Overview of the results}

-The presented results allow for the following summary: \begin{itemize} \item The observed I2I translation methods, followed by monomodal registration approaches, show to be applicable in easier multimodal registration scenarios, but exhibit high instability and data dependence.
-The four observed I2I translation methods, with different properties and of different complexity, show varying performance on the observed datasets, including asymmetry w.r.t. to the direction of translation, without any of the methods standing out as a generally preferred choice. \item FID, as a measure of performance of I2I translation methods, shows to be a reasonably reliable predictor of the success of subsequent monomodal registration; I2I translation methods which manage to reach lower FID measured between the originally acquired and modality translated images can be expected to provide a better basis for a successful registration. \item Among the observed modality translation methods, pix2pix and CoMIR require aligned image pairs during training.
-These methods also show superior performance, in particular on the highly structured Zurich dataset, compared to the I2I translation methods which can be trained on non-aligned image pairs. \item The traditional registration approach based on MI maximisation exhibits excellent performance, leaving behind all the observed I2I methods for sufficiently small displacements.
-The combination of modality translation and monomodal registration, on the other hand, show better stability w.r.t. size of displacement. \item Several I2I translation methods followed by $\alpha$-AMD outperform a highly specialised method developed for registration of here observed Histological dataset. \item CoMIR, a representation-learning method developed for multimodal registration, exhibits overall best performance, showing stability w.r.t. data, size of displacement, as well as the choice of subsequent monomodal registration method. \end{itemize}
+The presented results allow for the following summary: \begin{itemize} \item The observed I2I translation methods, followed by monomodal registration approaches, show to be applicable in less challenging multimodal registration scenarios, such as on the remote sensing (Zurich) dataset where the modalities display a relatively high degree of similarity in structure and appearance.
+However, the methods exhibit high instability and data dependence.
+The four observed I2I translation methods, with different properties and of different complexity, show varying performance on the observed datasets, including asymmetry w.r.t. to the direction of translation, without any of the methods standing out as a generally preferred choice. \item The unstable performance of I2I translation methods could be attributed to the images' geometry not being well preserved in the translated output.
+This problem is observed to be alleviated by utilising alignment information (such as pix2pix) or contrastive training (such as CoMIR). \item Among the observed modality translation methods, pix2pix and CoMIR require aligned image pairs during training.
+These methods also show superior performance, in particular on the highly structured Zurich dataset, compared to the remaining three. \item FID, as a measure of performance of I2I translation methods, shows to be a reasonably reliable predictor of the success of subsequent monomodal registration; I2I translation methods which manage to reach lower FID measured between the originally acquired and modality translated images can be expected to provide a better basis for a successful registration.
+I2I translation methods which are trained on non-aligned image pairs. \item The traditional registration approach based on MI maximisation exhibits very good performance, leaving behind all the observed I2I methods for sufficiently small displacements and excels on the Cytological and Radiological data, where there are more distinct objects to be registered.
+The combination of modality translation and monomodal registration, on the other hand, shows better stability w.r.t. size of displacement on the more structure rich Zurich and Histology datasets. \item Several I2I translation methods followed by $\alpha$-AMD outperform CurveAlign, a highly specialised method developed for registration of here observed Histological dataset. \item The novel combination of MIND and minimisation of $\alpha$-AMD as an objective function outperformed the original combination of MIND and minimisation of MSD in all observed scenarios. \item CoMIR, a representation-learning method developed for multimodal registration, here extended also to 3D data, exhibits overall best performance among the modality translation approaches, showing stability w.r.t. data, size of displacement, as well as the choice of subsequent monomodal registration method. \end{itemize}